 Recommended retail price £20; Published by Beech House Publications; ISBN 978-0-9569842-0-3.

-- See some of the paintings used as illustrations in Climb up to the Moor
+- See our Climb up to the Moor exhibition catalogue (opens in new window).

 From the AUTHOR’S PREFACE: